 What does the IRS define as self-employment income?

-Nonemployee compensation is compensation earned by an individual that works as an independent contractor or is self employed.
-Essentially, nonemployee compensation is compensation earned from a company where the individual compensated is not on a the payroll.
-However, for the purpose of reporting nonemployee compensation on Form 1099-NEC it is a bit more specific than that.
+Nonemployee compensation is compensation earned by an individual that works as an independent contractor or is self-employed.
+Essentially, nonemployee compensation is compensation earned from a company where the individual compensated is not on the payroll.
+However, for the purpose of reporting nonemployee compensation on Form 1099-NEC, it is a bit more specific than that.
 According to the IRS, payment must be reported if all of four of the following conditions are met.